nyjucu/TokYy-Framework/README.md

 # File structures

+Below is a table with the structure of the tokyy directory.

+> Example of importing class ResUNet: `rom tokyy.models.models import ResUNet`

 | dir_name | file_name    | class                  | class_description                                                                                         |
 |----------|--------------|------------------------|-----------------------------------------------------------------------------------------------------------|
 | datasets | nyudepthv2   | Dataset                | Parses locally downloaded NYU-Depth-V2 dataset.
 Used to create dataset loaders.                           |